What situations does this document cover?

 - Protect your hands from touching dirty surfaces.

 What should you know about biohazardous waste?

 Occasionally, you may encounter discarded hypodermic needles, syringes, condoms, objects, materials or fluids that may be contaminated with blood and body fluids.
-You must exercise special precautions in handling such materials/objects.
+You must use special precautions when handling such materials/objects.
 Often these biological wastes are contaminated with "germs" or other micro-organisms which can make you ill.
-Major concerns are the spread of hepatitis B, hepatitis C and AIDS.
+Major concerns are the spread of hepatitis B, hepatitis C and HIV/AIDS.